4cody/case-study/README.md

 The website is for drone/quad copter reviews.
 It's target audience would be drone enthusiasts and those in the market for a drone.
 The value here is for community of people to have a place to congregate online and exchange ideas and discuss all things drone.
 This is the ideal.
 For the purpose of the project with the given time and requirements, I will be focusing on the functionality needed to create users and for those users to be able to leave reviews on a given drone.
 These drone "veiws" should have a specs table and their reviews should be by visible.

 # User Stories #
-- As a User I want to be able to leave reviews on drones to inform others aboout a drone
+- As a User I want to be able to leave reviews on drones to inform others aboout a specific model
 - As a Consumer I want to be able to view drone specs and reviews in order to make an informed buying decision
 - As a User I want to be able edit or delete my review from a drone so that I can keep information up to date
 - As a User I want to be have the ability to see all reviews I've left so I can easily find and edit a given review